shynsky/fine-tune-gpt-model/README.md

 `pip install --upgrade openai openai"[datalib]"`

 ## Load your data
 Put your data in JSONL format.
-"In general, we've found that each doubling of the dataset size leads to a linear increase in model quality."-OpenAI.
+"The more training examples you have, the better.
+We recommend having at least a couple hundred examples.
+In general, we've found that each doubling of the dataset size leads to a linear increase in model quality." - OpenAI.
 This example has only 18 lines (data.jsonl file), and even this somewhat works.

 Convert data into OpenAI desired format:
 `openai tools fine_tunes.prepare_data -f <FILENAME>`